undkonsorten/typo3-cute-mailing/Documentation/Configuration/Index.rst

 Configuration
 =============

-There is no special TypoScript configuration needed.
+There is no special TypoScript configuration needed, except the usual settings to exculde and define the used Templates.

-You need the Newsletter Sysfolder with Doktype "Cute Mailing".
+You need a Newsletter Sysfolder with Doktype "Cute Mailing".

 .. figure:: /Images/Doktype.png
    :class: with-shadow